Madness (band): Individual projects

 However, Suggs had difficulty figuring out his life as he initially struggled with paranoia and a breakdown after the split.
-He was very worried on how he would provide for his family, which caused him to start taking ecstasy and seeing a therapist.
+He was very worried about how he would provide for his family, which caused him to start taking ecstasy and seeing a therapist.
 Eventually, Suggs started pursuing various endeavours, including acting in The Press Gang, the 1990 indie film The Final Frame, and the 1989 film The Tall Guy.
-He also tried stand-up comedy for a short period, but he was unsuccessful in that field.
+He also tried stand-up comedy for a short period in the summer of 1989, but he was unsuccessful in that field.
 He also became a TV presenter on the BSB Power Station, hosting his own show Suggs On Saturday from 1990 to 1991.
 Suggs then became the manager and producer for The Farm from 1990 to 1992, producing their 1991 No. 1 album Spartacus, as well their Top 10 UK Hit Singles, "Groovy Train" (1990) and "All Together Now" (1990).
-Suggs also collaborated with Morrissey, providing backing vocals on some of his singles such as "Picadilly Palare" (1990) and "Sing Your Life" (1991).
+Suggs also collaborated with Morrissey, providing backing vocals on some of his singles, such as "Piccadilly Palare" (1990) and "Sing Your Life" (1991).

 Throughout this period, the members of the band still stayed in touch and worked together.
-Thompson, Bedford, and Foreman started playing together in Terry Edward's All Stars.
-Mike Barson, who was still retired in Amsterdam, regularly wrote and produced songs with some of his former bandmates, namely Lee Thompson and Suggs, who came to visit him, many of which appeared on subsequent Madness albums and on Suggs' 1995 solo debut album The Lone Ranger.
-Carl also regularly visited Lee and Chris at Liquidator Studios when they were working on Crunch!.
-Following the release of the compilation albums It's...
+Thompson, Bedford, and Foreman started playing together in Terry Edward's All Stars in early 1992.
+Mike Barson, who was still retired in Amsterdam, regularly wrote and produced songs with Lee Thompson and Suggs, who came to visit him; many of these appeared on subsequent Madness albums and on Suggs's 1995 debut solo album The Lone Ranger.
+Carl also regularly visited Lee and Chris's band The Nutty Boys at gigs and at Liquidator Studios when they were working on Crunch!.

+After the limited release of the compilation albums It's...
 Madness (1990) and It's...
-Madness Too (1991), which both found moderate commercial success, the discussion of the potential release of a greatest hits album emerged, and the entire band started keeping in contact with each other regularly again through Carl, who spawned the idea of promoting the greatest hits album and ultimately initiated their comeback.
+Madness Too (1991), supervised by Foreman, which both found surprising commercial success, the discussion of the potential release of a greatest hits album emerged from Virgin Records.
+As such, the entire band started keeping in contact with each other regularly again through Carl, who spawned the idea of promoting the greatest hits album and ultimately initiated their comeback, which prompted rumours of a Madness reformation by late 1991.